HistoryThis section has been translated automatically.

-Clonal disease of the hematopoietic stem cell with the development of clinically heterogeneous clinical pictures characterized by mast cell accumulations in the skin and internal organs.
+Clonal disease of the hematopoietic stem cell with the development of clinically heterogeneous clinical pictures characterized by mast cell accumulations in the skin and in internal organs.

-In urticaria pigmentosa (cutaneous mastocytosis) the proliferation of mast cells is limited to the skin.
+In urticaria pigmentosa (cutaneous mastocytosis), the proliferation of mast cells is limited to the skin.

 In systemic mastocytosis, at least 1 extracutaneous organ is affected.

 Teleangiectasia eruptiva perstans is clinically characterized by the appearance of multiple telangiectasias rather than the characteristic pigmented patches/papules of maculopapular cutaneous mastocytosis.

 You might also be interested in